Young House Love

 Close Up Of Butcher Block Shelf Propped Up On Cove Molding In Bathroom Window

-Again, this was a really quick, super simple DIY project that we did in the spur of the moment with some leftover butcher block, but we love how it turned out, and highly recommend it if you have a room that could use some extra interest.
+Again, this was a really quick, super simple DIY project that we did in the spur of the moment with some leftover butcher block.
+We love how it turned out, and highly recommend it if you have a room that could use some extra interest AND lots of plants!

-Oh, and if you’re wondering more about what’s ON the shelves – besides the two plants – those are wooden hands covered with milagro charms that Sherry picked up on our Mexico family vacation last year.
-We like to joke that from the outside it looks like hands recreating that scene from Titanic.
+Oh, and if you’re wondering more about what’s ON the shelves – besides the plants – those are wooden hands covered with milagro charms that Sherry picked up on our Mexico family vacation last year.

 Other DIY Shelf Projects